muellsen/PCM/README.md

 - The sqrtlasso-solver/ folder implements coordinate descent solvers for the SQRT-Lasso and the scaled Lasso that solves a specific variant of the perspective M-estimation with the square-loss.

+- The misc/ folder comprises several helper routines and functions for data transformation and analysis.

 ## Log-contrast models for compositional data - with microbiome applications ##